<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://marialokken.com/?p=994</guid>

-<description><![CDATA[<p><img class="alignleft size-medium wp-image-1005" style="margin: 5px;" title="Bathroom news" src="http://marialokken.com/wp-content/uploads/2009/11/Bathroom-news-300x225.jpg" alt="Bathroom news" width="300" height="225" />It wasn’t too many years ago when they put TV’s in elevators.
+<description><![CDATA[It wasn’t too many years ago when they put TV’s in elevators.
 I must admit it was a marvel.
 I could travel 32 stories straight up in a small box standing shoulder to knee with other New Yorkers and get the latest headlines, stock quotes and weather.
-By the time I reached the 17th floor I was completely up to date with world news.
-Apparently that&#8217;s not good enough or accessible enough anymore, now we need to be plugged in while we’re visiting the rest room.</p>
+By the time I reached the 17th floor ... <a title="Do we really need TV news updates in the bathroom?" class="read-more" href="https://marialokken.com/2009/11/24/do-we-really-need-tv-news-updates-in-the-bathroom/" aria-label="Read more about Do we really need TV news updates in the bathroom?">Read more</a>]]></description>

-<content:encoded><![CDATA[<p><img class="alignleft size-medium wp-image-1005" style="margin: 5px;" title="Bathroom news" src="http://marialokken.com/wp-content/uploads/2009/11/Bathroom-news-300x225.jpg" alt="Bathroom news" width="300" height="225" />It wasn’t too many years ago when they put TV’s in elevators.
+<content:encoded><![CDATA[<p> It wasn’t too many years ago when they put TV’s in elevators.
 I must admit it was a marvel.
 I could travel 32 stories straight up in a small box standing shoulder to knee with other New Yorkers and get the latest headlines, stock quotes and weather.
 By the time I reached the 17th floor I was completely up to date with world news.
 Apparently that&#8217;s not good enough or accessible enough anymore, now we need to be plugged in while we’re visiting the rest room.</p>

 <p>Cliché as it sounds, I never thought I’d live to see the day.
 Here’s how it happened – I was at a meeting in the Time Warner Building last week, a beautiful structure located directly across from Central Park in New York City.
 The first several floors of the building have a myriad of shops to delight any business person waiting for their next meeting.
 I was 20 minutes early for my appointment so I thought a quick trip to the public restroom to fluff my coiffure and take away the shine was in order.
 Imagine my surprise when I stepped up to the wall of sinks and in addition to seeing my reflection in the mirror I saw television screens embedded into the glass.
 I’m not talking about an actual TV monitor built into the glass, what I saw was the futuristic technology of a ‘television mirror’.</p>

-<p><img class="alignleft size-medium wp-image-1006" style="margin: 5px;" title="Bathroom News 2" src="http://marialokken.com/wp-content/uploads/2009/11/Bathroom-News-2-300x225.jpg" alt="Bathroom News 2" width="300" height="225" />So astounded was I, that I whipped my camera out and began snapping away.
+<p><img loading="lazy" decoding="async" class="alignleft size-medium wp-image-1006" style="margin: 5px;" title="Bathroom News 2" src="http://marialokken.com/wp-content/uploads/2009/11/Bathroom-News-2-300x225.jpg" alt="Bathroom News 2" width="300" height="225" srcset="https://marialokken.com/wp-content/uploads/2009/11/Bathroom-News-2-300x225.jpg 300w, https://marialokken.com/wp-content/uploads/2009/11/Bathroom-News-2-600x450.jpg 600w, https://marialokken.com/wp-content/uploads/2009/11/Bathroom-News-2-1024x768.jpg 1024w, https://marialokken.com/wp-content/uploads/2009/11/Bathroom-News-2-768x576.jpg 768w, https://marialokken.com/wp-content/uploads/2009/11/Bathroom-News-2-1536x1152.jpg 1536w, https://marialokken.com/wp-content/uploads/2009/11/Bathroom-News-2-2048x1536.jpg 2048w" sizes="auto, (max-width: 300px) 100vw, 300px" />So astounded was I, that I whipped my camera out and began snapping away.
 A total stranger who happened to be standing by the sink thought I was a lunatic to be taking photos in a public restroom.
 Perhaps she thought I was with the Board of Health instead of the creative person I am seizing an opportunity to share too much information on my blog.
-In any event, I’m not sure my description or my photos do this technological wonder justice (where’s <a title="Ted Fisher" href="http://marialokken.com/2009/11/making-a-documentary/" target="_blank">Ted Fisher</a> when you need him), but I couldn’t resist capturing the moment.</p>
+In any event, I’m not sure my description or my photos do this technological wonder justice (where’s <a title="Ted Fisher" href="http://marialokken.com/2009/11/making-a-documentary/" target="_blank" rel="noopener">Ted Fisher</a> when you need him), but I couldn’t resist capturing the moment.</p>

 <p>After my wonderment faded (3 minutes later) I shook my head, tsk, tsked to myself and asked the question – <em>Do we really need television in public restrooms?</em> There are some places that should remain quiet and private without being bombarded by any sort of information.
 Unless the planet is about to disappear into the ozone layer, I say leave that room public or private alone and free of distractions except for the occasional scented candle.</p>

-<p>What about you – do you need news updates every single minute of your life?</p>
+<p>What about you – do you need news updates every single minute of your life? </p>

 ]]></content:encoded>